livewire/livewire/docs/testing.md

 ## Setting the authenticated user

 Most web applications require users to log in before using them.
-Rather than manually authenticating a fake user at the beginning of your tests, Livewire provides an `actingAs` utility.
+Rather than manually authenticating a fake user at the beginning of your tests, Livewire provides an `actingAs()` method.

-Here's an example of a test where multiple users have posts, yet the logged-in user should only see their own posts:
+Below is an example of a test where multiple users have posts, yet the authenticated user should only be able to see their own posts:

 ```php
 <?php